qypea/quasar-chest/README.md

 4. Empties your player logistics trash slots to quasar space or destroys items if it can't
 5. Links across all surfaces, great for space exploration or factorissimo
 6. Partial filling and emptying of player logistics, so player gets a trickle of resources even under heavy demand
+7. Set slots for each quality tier or just normal quality

 ## Related mods
 Shout out to these mods for inspiration.
 If you don't quite like this mod's feature set I'd recommend glancing at these; one of them may meet your needs.